DOAJ/doaj/README.md

   - `widgets.md`
   - `xml.md`
 - `support/`
-  - `index.md`: the main Support section page
+  - `index.md`: the main Support section page (_Support DOAJ_)
   - `publisher-supporters.md`
   - `sponsors.md`
   - `supporters.md`

-Each `.md` file represents a single page.

 ### Static page contents

-Static content is usually longer-form texts.
+Static content is usually long-form, unstructured texts (Data documentation, About...).

-Each static page includes YAML front matter which indicates:
+Each static page includes YAML front matter at the top of the document which indicates:
 - `layout`:
   - the layout to be used for that page
   - for now, we only have `sidenav`